Are Dental Implants Safe?

 Even people with health concerns may benefit from dental implants.
 An OMS has significant training in medical and dental conditions that can affect dental implants.
-Medical and dental problems (including bone loss) that used to be barriers for treatment can now often be managed with successful results.
+Medical and dental problems (including bone loss) that in the past were barriers for treatment can now be managed with successful results.

 Any medical conditions should be thoroughly discussed with an oral surgeon in the planning stages of dental implants.

 Every patient is unique, and it’s important to discuss the pros and cons of dental implants with healthcare professionals.
 As long-lasting replacements for missing teeth, implants can offer health, cosmetic and lifestyle benefits, and their cost can be manageable.
 Consult an OMS to get started planning for dental implants and to discuss any potential risks.